 Proofreading can either be a cold reading to check for typos that slipped through previous edits or can focus on checking the final version of the manuscript against an earlier version to ensure that no edits were missed, no new errors were introduced, and there are no issues with the formatting.

-As long as the text has been previously edited and carefully formatted, there should be few errors (or even none in shorter texts) found during a proofread.
+As long as the text has been previously edited and carefully formatted, there should be few errors found during a proofread.

 Is a proofread right for my manuscript?